-For a student, academic consequences of a failure of academic integrity may include receiving a lowered or failing grade on a particular piece of academic work, which may lead to receiving a lowered or failing grade for the course.
+For a student, academic consequences of a failure of academic integrity may include receiving a lowered grade on a particular piece of academic work, and/or receiving a lowered grade for the course.
 Administrative consequences may include being placed on disciplinary probation, suspension, or expulsion.